-(5) For the purposes of this Statement of Principles, Meniere's disease, in relation to a person, includes death from a terminal event or condition that was contributed to by the person's Meniere's disease.
+(5) For the purposes of this Statement of Principles, accidental hypothermia, in relation to a person, includes death from a terminal event or condition that was contributed to by the person's accidental hypothermia.

 Note: terminal event is defined in the Schedule 1 - Dictionary.